lufevida/html5up-stellar/pages/3-second-section.md

 title: Second Section
 tagline: Ipsum consequat
 image: images/pic04.jpg
+# Give some unique identifier if you want this page to show on the navigation menu
+id: secondSection
+# Choose between 5 spotlight styles: 'one', 'two', 'three' or 'four'; to change the order in which they appear, rename your spotlight pages prepending a number, like '1-page-name.md'
+spotlightStyle: three
 description: Donec imperdiet consequat consequat.
 Suspendisse feugiat congue posuere.
 Nulla massa urna, fermentum eget quam aliquet.
 icon1: icon fa-code-fork
 label1: 5120